openvinotoolkit/openvino_notebooks/notebooks/125-hugging-face-hub/README.md

 # 🤗 Hugging Face Model Hub with OpenVINO™

 The Hugging Face (HF) Model Hub is a central repository for pre-trained deep learning models.
 It allows exploration and provides access to thousands of models for a wide range of tasks, including text classification, question answering, and image classification.
-Hugging Face provides Python packages that serve as APIs and tools to easily download and finetune state-of-the-art pretrained models, namely [transformers] and [diffusers] packages.
+Hugging Face provides Python packages that serve as APIs and tools to easily download and fine tune state-of-the-art pretrained models, namely [transformers] and [diffusers] packages.

 ![](https://github.com/huggingface/optimum-intel/raw/main/readme_logo.png)